 The Senate passes the 21st Century Cures Act 94-5 and helps ensure those struggling with mental health receive the access and care they deserve

-Today the Senate took a significant step to save lives across the country by voting 94-5 to pass the 21st Century Cares Act, which will enact meaningful reforms to the country’s mental health and criminal justice systems, as well as fund research into cancer and other diseases.
+Today the Senate took a significant step to save lives across the country by voting 94-5 to pass the 21st Century Cures Act, which will enact meaningful reforms to the country’s mental health and criminal justice systems, as well as fund research into cancer and other diseases.
 For nearly four years, SHP has worked tirelessly to pass mental health reform legislation to ensure that those in distress have access to the services they need.
 This is a tremendous victory for the organization, as well as those it partnered with to pass this very important legislation including American Psychiatric Association, the American Foundation for Suicide Prevention, the American Psychological Association, the Eating Disorders Coalition, Mental Health America, and the National Alliance on Mental Illness.

 Sandy Hook Promise praises the steadfast dedication of the Senators it also worked closely with to help pass this bill including, Mitch McConnell (R-KY), Chuck Schumer (D-NY), Lamar Alexander (R-TN), Patty Murray (D-WA), Bill Cassidy (R-LA), Chris Murphy (D-CT), John Cornyn (R-TX), and Al Franken (D-MN).
 President Obama praised the bill during his weekly address on Saturday and is expected to quickly sign it.